hpcleuven/VscDocumentation/source/software/r_package_management.rst

       > install.packages("DEoptim")

-If you are unsure whether R will install in the correct location, you can first list the known library locations by executing `.libPaths()`.
+If you are unsure whether R will install your desired package in the correct location, you can first list the known library locations by executing `.libPaths()`.
 The first location is the default one.

 You can also specify your desired library path as an extra argument in the install command.
-This will take precedent over any defaults.
+This will take precedence over any defaults.

 .. code-block:: r